Hali1439/alx-airbnb-database/database-adv-script/README.md

+# database-adv-script
+*contents

-# Join Queries - Airbnb Clone Database
+## Join Queries - Airbnb Clone Database

 This directory contains advanced SQL queries demonstrating the use of various types of SQL joins on the Airbnb clone schema.